 If your business interests are making unsupportable losses and you are piling up debt, you may be forced to consider filing for bankruptcy.
 You may have heard that there are two main types of bankruptcy available in Alaska, as there are in all other states.
 These are called Chapter 7 and Chapter 13 bankruptcy.
 They have their own specific advantages and disadvantages.
 It makes sense to familiarize yourself with the differences between them before you opt for one rather than the other.
-You will be unable to reverse your decision once the bankruptcy process has started, so if you have any concerns and need advice talk to an experienced business attorney at the Law Office of Dattan Scott Dattan in Anchorage.
+If you have any concerns and need advice talk to an experienced business attorney at the Law Office of Dattan Scott Dattan in Anchorage since you will not be able to reverse your decision once the bankruptcy process has started.

 An overview of the differences between Chapter 7 and Chapter 13 is given below.
 You can go through it to get a better understanding of the various pros and cons of filing for bankruptcy in California or even Alaska, for that matter.

 Chapter 7 bankruptcy

 If you file successfully for Chapter 7 bankruptcy, one of the major differences with Chapter 13 is that any of your debts are cancelled and you will not be forced to make repayments to repay the debt your business owes.
 Chapter 7 might be the preferred choice for most individuals or businesses that wish to end their debt burden; once they have calculated the amount they owe with the help of https://www.sofi.com/personal-loan-calculator/ or other similar loan calculators, and they have no expectation that their business interests will survive and thrive after a bankruptcy has been declared.

 Chapter 7 is also the least expensive option as it is less complicated than Chapter 13.
 A Chapter 7 bankruptcy agreement may only take 3 to 6 months to complete.